-- Pokémon: in Y & X Series, Ash's first Pokémon Froakie can do it with its bubble foam.
-It uses it succesfully to trap a Fletchling.
+- In X & Y Series, Ash's first Kalos Pokémon Froakie can do it with its bubble foam.
+It uses it successfully to trap a Fletchling.

 - Used at least once by the Neko Ninja Chizu in Usagi Yojimbo.

 - In the second issue of the Static comic book, Static fashions a decoy of himself out of some debris, his coat, and trash can lid hoverboard.
-He uses this to bait a villain named Tarmac; the dialogue is reused almost word-for-word in the cartoon Static Shock.
+He uses this to bait a villain named Tarmac; the dialogue is reused almost word-for-word in the Animated Adaptation.